-- 1 There is an imbalance of women on the UK Dental Boards.
-This is simply not equitable and is unsatisfactory. - 2 While this is of concern, it is not clear whether the dental boards have a coherent plan to address this situation. - 3 The UK Dental Board must take steps to rectify this situation.
+- There is an imbalance of women on the UK Dental Boards.
+This is simply not equitable and is unsatisfactory. - While this is of concern it is not clear whether the dental boards have a coherent plan to address this situation. - 3 It is essential the UK Dental Board take steps to rectify this situation.